 WRAP simulates management of the water resources of river/reservoir systems subject to priority-based water allocation and performs statistical frequency and reliability analyses of simulation results.
 The modeling system facilitates assessment of hydrologic and institutional water availability and reliability for specified water regulation and use requirements.
 Basin-wide impacts of water resources development projects and management strategies may be evaluated.
 The software package is generalized for application to any river/reservoir system, with input files being developed for the particular river basin of concern.
 The latest (May/September 2019) version of the software and manuals may be downloaded from this site along with input files for the examples in the manuals and descriptions of additions and revisions reflected in current and past versions.

-WRAP is documented by Reference (July 2018), Users (July 2018), Fundamentals (July 2018), Daily (July 2018), Hydrology (2013), and Salinity (2009) Manuals accessible through the download table below.
+WRAP is documented by Reference (2019), Users (2019), Fundamentals (2019), Daily (2019), Hydrology (2019), and Salinity (2009) Manuals accessible through the download table below.
 The manuals are published as Texas Water Resources Institute (TWRI) technical reports (TRs) and are also available along with other related TRs cited in the manuals at the TWRI website.
-Several of the other TWRI reports can also be downloaded from the table below.
+Several other relevant TWRI reports can also be downloaded from the table below.

-The last selection in the download table provides access to developmental test versions of WRAP software currently being modified and drafts of relevant documents.
-The draft folder is empty at present.
+The last selection in the download table labeled miscellaneous provides temporary access to developmental test versions of software currently being modified, drafts of relevant documents, and/or training materials.